Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The

 American Horror Story is a one-of-a-kind anthology.
-Horror movies and TV shows don’t really terrify me to the level this show manages to do.
+Horror films and TV shows don’t really terrify me to the level this show manages to do.
 Each season is comprised of 12 episodes and takes place in different locations and timelines.
 The first season took place in what seemed to be a haunted house, the second took place in an insane asylum and the third one is set in secret schools for witches in New Orleans—all telling outrageous yet really creepy stories.

 If you can suspend your disbelief while watching this show, it will get you.
 What’s great about AMH is its ability to touch the deepest, darkest and most sensitive issues without being too cheesy or serious.
 It’s hard not to binge the whole season once you watch a couple of episodes.
 But what about after that?
 Fret not: I've got your fix.
 While we wait for the next season to air, here are some other shows like American Horror Story to keep you occupied.

 1. Bates Motel

 We all sniffed when we heard about what seemed to be an unnecessary TV show in the making: a prequel to Psycho, the iconic thriller from 1960s.
 Of course, we were wrong.
 Set in the present day, Bates Motel is a story of Bates’ troubled childhood, which turned him from a normal kid into a deranged monster.
 You shouldn't miss out on it if you are looking for a TV series like American Horror Story.
 It’s just as unsettling and creepy as AMH.

 2. Hemlock Grove